jadebugnos/odin_chess/README.md

 # Project: Chess (Ruby CLI)

-This is my final project for **The Odin Project** Ruby course.
+This is my final capstone project for **The Odin Project** Ruby course.
 It’s a command-line chess game written in Ruby, implemented using object-oriented programming principles.

 ## Project Goals